 - Attention: Focus your awareness on the present moment.

-- Curiosity: Become actively curious about what is happening in your body, heart and surroundings.
+- Curiosity: Become actively curious about what is happening in your body, heart, and surroundings.
 Being an engaged, nonjudgmental observer of what you are experiencing, like a scientist gathering data, will increase your perceptiveness.

-For example, noticing which emotion you’re experiencing can help identify alternate activities if what’s hungry is your heart, not your body.
-True hunger builds slowly and can be satisfied by healthy choices like apples and carrots.
-If your desire for food comes on quickly and only a pint of ice cream will do, you are likely not experiencing physiological hunger.
+ABC check-ins are a powerful way to become aware of your physical state and intentionally decide how to satisfy it.
+For example, noticing which emotion you are experiencing can help identify alternate activities if what’s hungry is your heart, not your body.
+True hunger builds slowly.
+So, if your desire for food comes on quickly (and only a pint of ice cream will do) you are likely not experiencing anything physiological.